michaeljmuller/plexstack/README.md

 ★ Set the UID and GID to be your user's UID and GID (which you can find with the `id` command).

 ★ Set TZ to be your local time zone.

+★ Set MEDIA_ROOT to be the root of where your TV and Movies are stored.

 ★ PLEXSTACK_HOME should be the working directory where you cloned this repository.